Founder & Lead Editor

 Quality and Durability

-On one hand, the initial build quality feels solid.
-The upper is well-constructed, the midsole provides fantastic cushioning, and the shoe feels great.
-However, the praise for its initial feel is often followed by complaints about how it holds up over time.
-There's a big question mark over its long-term value, with zero percent of formal praise directed at its durability in our data.
-The common issues are quite specific and consistent across user reviews.
-The most significant is the outsole.
-Many runners report that the Durabrasion rubber lugs wear down alarmingly fast, especially if you’re doing a lot of running on roads.
+Initial build quality feels solid.
+The upper is well-constructed, the midsole feels great, and early runs are usually a joy.
+The concern is what happens over time.
+There’s a big question mark around long-term value, with zero percent of formal praise directed at durability in our data.
+The main issue is the outsole: many runners report Durabrasion lugs wearing down fast, especially with a lot of road miles.

 Here's a direct quote that sums up the frustration: